 Risk of exposing your iPhone to mobile phone viruses through the iCalender application.

-Languages: English. post_translations: pll_624e941c8d6bf.
+Tags: English. post_translations: pll_624e941c8d6bf.
 Risk Level: High.

 Risk of exposing your iPhone to mobile phone viruses through the iCalender application.